 It’s a really simple breakfast to make and so excellent for stressful mornings.
 Avocado is high in healthy fats as well as different vitamins, including C, E and K.

 Around lunchtime, I usually find myself tired and in need of a pick-me-up to get me through the rest of the day.
 But, instead of eating something unhealthy, see the following healthy options:

 This chicken salad is packed full of colors as well as flavors.
 Grill the chicken to get a nice char on the outside while it’s moist and flavorful on the inside.

-Add sliced onion, avocado, colorful cherry tomatoes, cucumber and hummus.
-Although it’s a salad, it’s very filling thanks to the different elements that are high in healthy fats and protein.
+Add sliced onion, avocado, colorful cherry tomatoes, cucumber, and hummus.
+Although it’s a salad, it’s very filling thanks to the different ingredients that are high in healthy fats and protein.

-For lunch, nothing beats a good wrap–and there are plenty of options on the Mediterranean diet.
+For lunch, nothing beats a good wrap–and there are plenty of options with the Mediterranean Diet.
 This wrap, in particular, focuses on the flavors of Italy.
-It’s packed with delicious grilled chicken, tomatoes, onion, arugula salad, cheese and a rich tomato sauce.
+It’s packed with delicious grilled chicken, tomatoes, onion, arugula salad, cheese, and a rich tomato sauce.

 Although it’s a wrap, it can easily be made the night before for an easy-to-grab lunch or you can quickly wrap it in the morning.

 This family recipe is one of our favorites.
 It’s popular with adults and children.
-It’s simple to make, so don’t feel fret about it taking over an hour to make.
-There is only about 15 minutes of prep time.
-The rest is its baking time.
+It’s simple to make, so don’t fret about it taking over an hour to make.
+It only takes about 15 minutes of prep time.
+The rest is baking time.
 You can prepare it ahead, and it freezes and reheats excellently.

 For more Mediterranean goodness, you can make a quick Greek-style tomato salad or even a tzatziki to go with the lasagna.